djhanggi/chome/README.md

   - Specify hosts for PiHole DNS as source of truth where container/hostnames live (or this will be moved to pFsense)
   - Version control hosts file as .conf
+- Migrate Cornell Calendar

 - Docker / Pi / NAS Permissions (UID/GID)
-- NAS
+  - read-only usually
-  - Encrypt/backup NAS to 2292 and connected SSD
-  - Encrypt/mirror NAS to SSD
+  - Disable modification of existing files:
+- Invalid file name characters (radio lab, , French class)
 - Close router to public internet

 ### Networking / Admin